Browse Tag

 Cancellation Policy

 If you cancel at least 7 days (s) in advance of the scheduled departure, there is no cancellation fee.
-And if you cancel between 3 and 6 days (s) in advance of the scheduled departure, there is a 50 per cent cancellation fee.
+If you cancel between 3 and 6 days (s) in advance of the scheduled departure, there is a 50 per cent cancellation fee.
 If you cancel within 2 days (s) of the scheduled departure, there is a 100 per cent cancellation fee.